QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

  -СHINUK---Ambassador-of-the-Russian-speaking-community-Qubic-and-content-creator
 # Creation of AI artist aNNa (Aigarth) to attract a new Gen Z audience to the Qubic project.
-Strengthening the English-speaking and Russian-speaking ecosystems of Qubic.
+Strengthening the Qubic ecosystems.

 **Submitted by:** СHINUK Qubic_RU

 **Duration:** 3 Months

-**Funding Requested:** 2,3 Billion Qubic per Month (Total: 6,9 Billion Qubic) paid to this address: ETTLBACYUCMPCCGGLPFPGROOIYJBRQSRVOITYIYWFFSFMISJOZZUQFRBUGUG
+**Requested Amount:** $15,000 Total @ 0.0000022 - 6.9 bln QUBIC for 3 months

+**Wallet:** ETTLBACYUCMPCCGGLPFPGROOIYJBRQSRVOITYIYWFFSFMISJOZZUQFRBUGUG

 **Attention:**  The allocated budget for three months will be held by the main marketing team and will be paid to our team on the first day of each month.
 This condition will allow us to perform our work conscientiously

 ---

-## Summary
+# Summary
 aNNa is the visual and digital embodiment of Aigarth's global artificial intelligence. aNNa will serve as a link between Qubic's complex technologies and crypto enthusiasts around the world.

 In 2027, an incredibly important event will take place — the merger of aNNa and Aigarth.
 This will be an explosive synergy, bringing together aNNa's followers and subscribers with Aigarth's powerful AI technology.
 It will be a moment when technology becomes closer to everyone.

 She is a girl who will grow and develop alongside the project, transforming from a child into a teenager and then into a young woman.
 She has her own fans and followers on social media.
 This is a new audience that is ready to strengthen Qubic's existing followers.

+*A professional team with extensive experience in this field will work on content creation and promotion.

+**Important note: aNNa is not an official persone of Aigarth.
+She is a news and visual media personality who will keep you up to date on all the latest project news and generate interest.

 <img width="998" height="814" alt="Снимок экрана 2025-07-21 в 17 57 30" src="https://github.com/user-attachments/assets/c76d6b43-faf2-4f6a-b0eb-f6ea15f85da2" />

 ---

-## PROPOSAL
+# PROPOSAL

 aNNa has been created exclusively for Qubic. aNNa already exists and is active on social media.
 She already has very good viewing and comment statistics.
 There is a lot of engagement and interest in her.